A guide to the Gilded Age mansions of 5th Avenue’s millionaire row

-The Cornelius Vanderbilt II Mansion on 57th Street and 5th Avenue, now demolished
+The Cornelius Vanderbilt II Mansion on 57th Street and 5th Avenue, now demolished.
+Photo via A.D.
+White Architectural Photographs, Cornell University Library.

 The catalyst for Fifth Avenue’s transformation came in the form of the Astor family.
 Patriarch John Jacob Astor had purchased large swaths of Manhattan in the aforementioned land sales, allowing William Backhouse Astor Sr. to present his son and the new Caroline Astor (née Webster Schermerhorn) with a parcel of land on 34th Street and 5th Avenue as a wedding gift in 1854.

-Old money didn’t need to flaunt however, so the resulting home was a rather modest brownstone.
+Old money didn’t need to flaunt, however, so the resulting home was a rather modest brownstone.
 But the arrival of upstarts A.T.
 Stewart across the street forced Caroline into action.
 Following extensive interior renovations in the French Rococo style, the first “Mrs. Astor’s House” was born.
 It was also here that societal standing was attained and lost, amidst the famous 400 (named so because it was simply how many people could fit into Mrs. Astor’s ballroom).
-The ballroom, sumptuously appointed with floor to ceiling artwork and a massive chandelier, was built in a new wing which replaced the stables.
+The ballroom, sumptuously appointed with floor-to-ceiling artwork and a massive chandelier, was built in a new wing that replaced the stables.

 With new fortunes being made overnight in the new center of world commerce that was New York, it was only logical that the new millionaires each needed their own mansions along 5th Avenue.